 - Direct costs – specific line items in a budget, such as salaries, fringe benefits, equipment and travel.

-- Indirect costs (F&A costs) – costs incurred for common or joint objectives, such as building/equipment depreciation and general administrative costs.
+- Facility and Administration (F&A costs) – costs incurred for common or joint objectives, such as building/equipment depreciation and general administrative costs.
 F&A is paid as a percentage of direct costs, with the amount negotiated by the university and the sponsor.
 The distribution of F&A costs is worked out between the colleges and the OVPR.
 Distribution varies by college.
 Check with your department chair for specifics.

 Data Management Plans

-The National Science Foundation requires that projects have a data management plan that includes permanent storage and accessibility provisions.
+The National Science Foundation, and other agencies, requires that projects have a data management plan that includes permanent storage and accessibility provisions.
 The Texas Tech University Libraries has created a Data Management section on their website to help fulfill this requirement.

 If your project requires exceptionally large amounts of space for data storage and transfer or involves complex and/or security related issues, please contact the Office of the Chief Information Officer.